Self-induced marginality in plastically deformed crystals

-The presence of the energy barriers separating individual energy wells makes the function $\phi(\mathbf{C})$ highly nonconvex, see Fig. \ref{fig:atlas1}.
-Therefore, the corresponding scale-free Landau model is degenerate and needs to be regularized through the introduction of a cut-off length scale.
-This is achieved in the MTM by projecting the continuum problem on a uniform mesoscale grid and associating the periodic elastic energy with discrete elements whose linear size $h$ becomes a physical parameter.
-In this way the infinite dimensional space of continuum deformation fields is reduced to a finite dimensional set of compatible, piece-wise affine mappings, see \cite{SM} for details.

-The driven system of this type will experience a rich repertoire of instabilities.
-Specificaly, an incremental elastic energy minimization of a system subjected to quasistatic loading will generically lead to repeated jump discontinuities representing branch switching events.
-The energy losses associated with such jumps will represent plastic dissipation; in the continuum limit the jumps will merge giving rise to rate-independent plasticity \cite{Puglisi2005-lg}.
+Since the MTM preserves the energy barriers separating individual wells along the low-energy valleys, the function $\phi(\mathbf{C})$ ends up being highly nonconvex.
+The corresponding continuum scale-free Landau model is then degenerate and needs to be regularized through the introduction of a cut-off length scale.
+This is achieved through the projection of the continuum problem on a uniform mesoscale grid while associating the nonconvex elastic energy to finite discrete elements.
+In other words, the infinite dimensional space of continuum deformation fields is reduced to a finite dimensional set of compatible, piece-wise affine mappings, with the linear scale of an individual finite element becoming a physical parameter \cite{SM}.
+An incremental elastic energy minimization in a system of this type subjected to quasistatic loading will generically lead to a rich repertoire of instabilities with jump discontinuities representing elastic branch switching events.
+The energy losses associated with such jumps contribute to plastic dissipation; in the continuum limit the jumps will merge giving rise to rate-independent plasticity \cite{Puglisi2005-lg}.

-In our numerical experiments a square crystal was represented by $N\times N$ nodes, with $N=400$.
-The nodes were arranged into triangular finite elements.
-We loaded the corresponding athermal system quasi-statically by applying the affine displacement field